kaifuchenlab/kaifuchenlab.github.io/7.news/index.md

 # <i class="fas fa-feather-alt"></i> Lab log

+**August, 2025:**
+Congratulations to Yunxia for receiving the Oxford Nanopore Technologies Bursary.

+**August, 2025:**
+Congratulations to Gaopeng, Rongbin, and Jie for their new manuscript accepted by Nucleic Acids Research.

 **July, 2025:**
 Congratulations to Rongbin for receiving his K99 grant, a new milestone in the lab!!!